wavefrontHQ/docs/pages/doc/dashboards_variables_v2.md

 ![select variable](images/select_variable.png)

-## How Dashboard Editor Users Can Create and Customize Variables
+## How Dashboard Editor Users Can Create and Save Variables

-Users with Dashboard permissions can create variables and use them in queries.
+Users with Dashboard permissions can create variables, use them in queries, and save the dashboard.
 After the dashboard has been saved, the variable shows up in the dashboard bar and all users can make selections.

 ### Dashboard Variable Scope